-Nonparametric Bayesian methods provide a mathematically elegant framework that allows inference of model structure and complexity without diluting the purity of modes or clusters (Sudderth 2006).
+Nonparametric Bayesian methods provide a mathematically elegant framework that allows inference of model structure and complexity without diluting the purity of modes or clusters (Sudderth, 2006).
 In a fully Bayesian framework, hyperparameters (i.e. parameters that control the complexity of the model) along with model parameters can be learned automatically from the data.
 In other words, the data can speak for itself.
 Unlike in a model selection problem, the optimization of the model parameters is a continuous optimization problem and hence is more tractable.
-Hierarchical modeling can be used to increase the power of nonparametric Bayesian models (Teh, et al., 2006): First, hierarchical modeling provides better control over the large number of degrees of freedom that exist in nonparametric models (Teh & Jordan, 2010).
+Hierarchical modeling can be used to increase the power of nonparametric Bayesian models (Teh et al., 2006): First, hierarchical modeling provides better control over the large number of degrees of freedom that exist in nonparametric models (Teh & Jordan, 2010).
 Second, it makes it possible to use simple building blocks (e.g., a Dirichlet process) to construct models that have rich probabilistic structures (Teh & Jordan, 2010).

 In speech recognition, like other pattern recognition applications, selection of an appropriate model complexity and the optimal hyperparameters are among the most difficult and time-consuming parts of the process, and has a direct effect on performance of the system.
 Model complexity is not just confined to the complexity of an individual hidden Markov model (HMM) or mixture model but it also includes the overall complexity of the system.
 A typical state of the art speech recognition system has a large number of degrees of freedom, often utilizing over 10M parameters that must be estimated during training.
 These parameters must be estimated using a complicated bootstrapping process.
-A major goal of this paper is to propose a formalization of this process in which a nonparametric extension is constructed within a hierarchical framework.
+A major goal of this proposal is a formalization of this process in which a nonparametric extension is constructed within a hierarchical framework.

-Among many possible hierarchical Bayesian nonparametric models, in this dissertation we only consider the hierarchical Dirichlet process (HDP) (Teh, et al., 2006).
+Among many possible hierarchical Bayesian nonparametric models, in this proposal we only consider the hierarchical Dirichlet process (HDP) (Teh, et al., 2006).
 The motivation for defining an HDP can be understood better by considering the problem of modeling related grouped data.
 In this problem we are interested in modeling several groups of related data using mixture models.
 In a traditional nonparametric Bayesian solution we can use a Dirichlet process (DP) prior for each group.
 This solution can indeed solve the problem by modeling each group using a mixture model, but the resulting mixtures are not linked.

 In many applications, for a variety of reasons to be explained later, we want to share components among groups.
 For example, in topic modeling application, each document can be regarded as a group (Teh et al., 2004).
-Moreover, under an exchangeability assumption (e.g. bag of words) (Teh & Jordan, 2010), we can model each document as a probability distribution across topics (Teh et al., 2004).
+Moreover, under an exchangeability assumption (e.g. bag of words), we can model each document as a probability distribution across topics (Teh & Jordan, 2010).
 In this case, each topic is a probability distribution across words.
 It should be noted that a document could have several topics with different strengths.
 Because the number of topics is unbounded the problem fits within the nonparametric framework.
 Specifically, it is an example of a Dirichlet process mixture (DPM) model.
 However, if we want different documents to share topics then we have to define another layer that links these individual DPMs together.
 In other words, there should be a common pool that contains all possible topics.
 Each document can be generated by first randomly selecting topics from this common pool and then generating words according to the topic specific distributions.
-The details of this model will be discussed in following sections.
+The details of this model will be discussed in following chapters.